pachyderm/pachyderm/doc/how-tos/updating_pipelines.md

 1. Make the changes in your pipeline specification JSON file.

-1. Update the pipeline with that new configuration:
+1. Update the pipeline with the new configuration:

    ```bash
    $ pachctl update pipeline -f pipeline.json
    ```

-Similar to `create pipeline`, `update pipeline` with the `-f` flag can also take a URL if your JSON manifest is hosted on GitHub or elsewhere.
+Similar to `create pipeline`, `update pipeline` with the `-f` flag can also take a URL if your JSON manifest is hosted on GitHub or other remote location.

-## Updating the Code in a Pipeline
+## Update the Code in a Pipeline

 The `pachctl update pipeline` updates the code that you use in one or more of your pipelines.
-To apply your code changes, you need to build a new Docker image and push to your Docker image registry.
+To apply your code changes, you need to build a new Docker image and push it to your Docker image registry.

-You can either use your registry instructions to build and push your new image or push the new image by using the flags built into the `pachctl update pipeline`.
-Both procedures achieve the same goal and it is entirely a matter of personal preference which one of them to follow.
-If you do not have a build-push process that you already follow, you might prefer to use Pachyderm built-in procedure so that you do not have to switch between the documentation websites for instructions.
+You can either use your registry instructions to build and push your new image or push the new image by using the flags built into the `pachctl update pipeline` command.
+Both procedures achieve the same goal, and it is entirely a matter of a personal preference which one of them to follow.
+If you do not have a build-push process that you already follow, you might prefer to use Pachyderm's built-in functionality.

 To create a new image by using the Pachyderm commands, you need to use the `--build` flag with the `pachctl update pipeline`